Gorle-Varshini/readme/README.md

 ### 🚀 About Me
 - 🔭 **Current Focus**: Seeking an Internship or Entry-Level Software Development Position.
 - 💼 **Past Experience**:
-  - Web Development Intern at *Vaults of Code*
+  - Web Development Intern at *SkillDzire*
   - Machine Learning Intern at *istudio*
 - 🧠 **Problem Solving**: Solved **140 coding problems** on LeetCode.
 - ⚡ **Fun Fact**: I actively participate in coding competitions and cybersecurity workshops to stay sharp.